Live from the Southern Command in sunny South Florida.

 I've been fascinated by advertising as a cultural thing my whole life because advertising will tell you where a culture is.

-Because the people who advertise are trying to sell things, and they have to reach the people and convince them however, and they have to find ways to relate to them.
+Advertising will tell you what a culture is because the people who advertise are trying to sell things and they have to reach the people and convince them however and they have to find ways to relate to them.

-And the professionals that do this, in large part, have to make quick judgments about the culture, where it is societally in other ways.
+And the professionals that do this in large part have to make quick judgments about the culture, where it is societally in other ways.

 And it's always a tell.

-You can always watch advertising, you'll get a good indication of where we are as a culture.
+You'll get a good indication of where we are as a culture.

 So here's Taranto.